Tippling Rock Panorama (October 2008). Also larger, much larger,

 Nobscot Hiking, View from Nobscot GPX files.
 They all include "Jethro's Table".
 This is a ledge that juts out near the summit of Nobscot.
 This is the best view, barring trespass to the fire tower.
 I cannot find any reference to the name Jethro's Table, but, I have used the name for decades and I do not think I made it up.

 featuring the SVT Nobscot Map

-as a KMZ found on gpsfiledepot.com (Nobscot).
+as a KMZ overlay.
+They can be found on gpsfiledepot.com (Nobscot).
 Scroll down to the Download label.